China agrees to Tesla remedy for Model 3 customs block: source

 BENGALURU/SHANGHAI: China's customs authorities have accepted Tesla Inc's plan to remedy problems with the clearance of imported cars, a source familiar with the matter told Reuters on Tuesday.

-Financial publication Caixin reported earlier that authorities had suspended customs clearance for the electric carmaker's Model 3 sedans, citing various irregularities, including improper labeling of the vehicles.
+Financial publication Caixin reported earlier that authorities had suspended customs clearance for the electric carmaker's Model 3 sedans, citing various irregularities, including improper labelling of the vehicles.

 The source did not give further details on how the issue had been resolved.